oroinc/documentation/user/back-office/system/user-management/users/create.rst

    * **Avatar** -- Click **Choose File** to upload a photo of the user you are creating.
    * **Send An Email Invitation** --- Select this check box to send an email invitation to the user once the profile is created.
 The invitation is sent to the email address specified in the **Primary Email** field.
    * **Primary Email** --- The main email address of the user.
    * **Emails** --- Click **Add Another Email** and type an additional email address in the field that appears.
 You can add as many email addresses as required.
-To delete an email address, click **x** next to the email field that you want to delete.
+To delete an email address, click **x** next to the email field you want to delete.
    * **Phone** --- The user's phone number.

-4. In the **Additional** section provide more information about the user (e.g. the job title).
+4. In the **Additional** section, provide more information about the user (e.g. the job title).
 When visible custom fields are added to the **User** entity, they appear in this section.
 5. In the **Groups and Roles** section, select the required system-wide :ref:`group <user-management-groups>` and :ref:`role <user-guide-user-management-permissions>` for the user you are creating.

-   .. important:: If you have the Enterprise edition of the Oro application, and you wish to limit access of the user you are creating to a specific organization, select it in the **Access Settings** section.
+   .. important:: If you have the Enterprise edition of the Oro application and wish to limit access of the user you are creating to a specific organization, select it in the **Access Settings** section.
 If the organization has organization-specific roles, these will appear on the list in the **Group and Roles** section once you select the required organization in **Access Settings**.

    The following screenshot illustrates system-wide roles with no organization selected in **Access Settings**: